Discover how easily agentic AI can enhance your business productivity.

 Agentic workflow

 At the outset, an intake agent reviews incoming invoices, verifying the information and ensuring accuracy before creating a payment request.
+As part of this process, a contract management agent cross-references contract terms, ensuring invoice details align with negotiated agreements and flagging discrepancies before they become bottlenecks.
 If discrepancies are detected, the agent proactively communicates with the vendor and business owner to resolve issues and confirm details.

 Once verified, the payment request is passed to an approval agent, who evaluates it against historical data and the business context of the invoice.
 The approval agent recommends approval, seeking confirmation from the business owner.